How does Fake News affect corporate reputation?

 The majority of the coverage around fake news has focused on its political influence, but this has begun to seep over into the corporate world.
 In the lead-up to the US Presidential election, Trump supporters called for a boycott on Pepsi products over a quote its CEO never actually made.

-In order to uncover more about the potential damage fake news can cause, we analyzed the response to the Pepsi incident to understand:
+In order to uncover more about the potential damage fake news can cause, we analysed the response to the Pepsi incident to understand:

-As this specific fake news story was very US-centric, we can analyze the immediate impact it had in Pepsi’s home market.
+As this specific fake news story was very US-centric, we can analyse the immediate impact it had in Pepsi’s home market.

 During Q4 2016, Pepsi’s average sentiment score was slightly above neutral (5.5*), indicating that the company was generally perceived positively in this market.